 Tests for Epilepsy

-After the exams are done, your doctor may order some tests.
-Electroencephalogram ( EEG) and magnetic resonance imaging (MRI) are the most common tests used to support a diagnosis of epilepsy.
+After the exams are done, the doctor may order some tests.
+EEG and MRI are the most common tests used to support a diagnosis of epilepsy.

-An EEG records electrical activity in your brain.
+An EEG records electrical activity in the brain.
 It can show abnormal signals that may indicate seizure activity.
-In some cases, it can point to the area of your brain where seizures might start.
+In some cases, it can point to the area of the brain where seizures might start.

-Imaging tests may be used to create detailed pictures of your brain.
-These tests include MRI and computed tomography (CT).
+Imaging tests may be used to create detailed pictures of the brain.
+These tests include MRI (magnetic resonance imaging) and CT (computed tomography).

 Blood Tests and Other Tests